BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

     error messages).
 The empty bytestring is ok if we do not have that kind of information.

-In order to check this is really how code objects are marshalled you can check [`marshal.c#L1304`](https://github.com/python/cpython/blob/3.5/Python/marshal.c#L1304) (that's the code that parses marshalled code objects).
+In order to check this is really how code objects are marshalled, you can check [`marshal.c#L1304`](https://github.com/python/cpython/blob/3.5/Python/marshal.c#L1304) (that's the code that parses marshalled code objects).

 ### Marshalling Tuples
 There are two ways to marshal tuples.
-The format is used to be:
+The format used to be:

 1. The byte `(`.
-2. A little endian 4-byte integer indicating the number in elements of the tuple.
+2. A little endian 4-byte integer, indicating the number in elements of the tuple.
 3. The items of the tuple, marshalled in order.

-However a new method was introduced to reduce the size of `.pyc` files.
-This method only applies to _small tuples_ a.k.a tuples whose number of items fits in a byte
+However, a new method was introduced to reduce the size of `.pyc` files.
+This method only applies to _small tuples_ a.k.a tuples whose number of items fits in a single byte
 (I wonder who uses tuples with more than
 256 elements).
 The format is:

 1. The byte `)`.
-2. A single byte indicating the number of elements in the tuple.
+2. A single byte, indicating the number of elements in the tuple.
 3. The items of the tuple, marshsalled in order.

-The code handling this in the interpreter is to be found in [`marshal.c#L467`](https://github.com/python/cpython/blob/3.5/Python/marshal.c#L467).
+The code that handles thie behaviour is to be found in [`marshal.c#L467`](https://github.com/python/cpython/blob/3.5/Python/marshal.c#L467).

 ### Marshalling Integers
-Integers can have arbitrary size on python but we will just focus on how to marshal 32-bit integers.
+Integers can have arbitrary size on python, but we will just focus on how to marshal 32-bit integers.
 The format for these is simple:

 1. The byte `i`.